-Freezing point is a temperature at which liquid changes its phase to solid phase.
-Freezing point for water depends on pressure and at atmospheric pressure freezing point of water is 0°C or 273.15 Kelvin
+The freezing point is the temperature at which a liquid changes its phase to a solid phase.
+The freezing point for water depends on pressure and at atmospheric pressure freezing point of water is 0°C or 273.15 Kelvin

 Do you know